-Generally, your carpet will be laid over wood or concrete, both of which are porous and can retain pet urine quite well.
-If you're going to the extent of pulling back your carpet so you can clean its back, as well as perhaps treat the subfloor and perhaps replace your pad, we'd advise that you go a little further and consider sealing the subfloor.
-We've had excellent luck with BIN sealer by Zinsser, as well as certain types of KILZ.
-Be aware that not all types of KILZ are appropriate for blocking odors, so read the labels carefully.
+Carpet is generally laid over wood or concrete, both of which are porous and can retain pet urine quite well.
+If you're not doing subsurface extraction, but are going to the extent of pulling back your carpet so you can clean its back, as well as perhaps treat the subfloor and perhaps replace your pad, we'd advise that you go a little further and consider sealing the subfloor.
+We've had excellent luck with B-I-N sealer by Zinsser, as well as certain types of KILZ.
+Not all types of B-I-N and KILZ are appropriate for blocking odors, so read the labels carefully.

-Carpet Tack Strips
+Carpet Tack(less) Strips

 Because they're adjacent to the walls of your room, they can get really soaked with pet urine.
 These are incredibly inexpensive (typically less than a dollar for a 4' strip) and easy to replace, so if you're pulling the carpet back, replacing your pad, sealing your subfloor, etc., we advise that you also go ahead and replace your tack strips while you're at it.
-We like to caulk the old tack holes before installing new strips and we like to paint the strips with BIN/KILZ, or at least PermaWhite, which is good at sealing but is not specifically for odor containment.
+We like to caulk the old tack holes before installing new strips and we like to paint the strips with B-I-N/KILZ, or at least PermaWhite, which is good at sealing but is not specifically for odor containment.